Helping you recover business debts

 The Letter Before Action is a requirement as evidence of the final communication between both parties regarding the debt, before legal proceedings can take place.

-What is a letter of claim?
+What is a Letter of Claim?

-The Letter of Claim or LOC is a letter to the debtor from the creditor or their representative which is request for payment.
+The Letter of Claim or LOC is a letter to the debtor from the creditor or their representative which is a request for payment.

 The letter of claim MUST contain certain information.

-- The amount of the debt
+The amount of the debt

-- Whether interest and other charges have been applied and are continuing
+Whether interest and other charges have been applied and are continuing

-- Details of the agreement between the parties
+Details of the agreement between the parties

-If there is a written agreement between the parties then the LOC must contain:
+If there is a written agreement between the parties, then the LOC must contain:

-- The date of the agreement
+The date of the agreement

-- The parties to that written agreement
+The parties to that written agreement

-- The fact that the written agreement can be obtained if requested
+The fact that the written agreement can be obtained if requested

 Details of how the debt can be paid – cheque, BACS, card payment, etc